RaymondJiangkw/GFSGS/README.md

 ## Full Evaluation
 We provide scripts to evaluate the geometric reconstruction quality of our method.
 Notice that there are some randomness within each run, and we provide the extracted meshes of DTU and BMVS datasets at [this link](https://drive.google.com/drive/folders/1gVJxaJ78o162CWjP-3jMkx46xcRZK_i0?usp=sharing) for reference.

-There are also some discrepancies between the results of this repository and the reported results of first ArXiv version.
-Please be subject to this version and the final version of the paper.
-Generally speaking, the geometry reconstruction and view synthesis quality have been improved.

 ### Dataset Preparation
 We provide the processed datasets of DTU and BMVS at [this link](https://drive.google.com/drive/folders/1gVJxaJ78o162CWjP-3jMkx46xcRZK_i0?usp=sharing).